 organization skill-building, so don’t ever let your poor planning become

 someone else's emergency (especially your boss); it is a sure-fire way to erode

 "Trust only movement.
 Life happens at the level of events, not of words.
 Trust movement."

 - Alfred Adler

-Learning: Leadership motivation is about continuous improvement.
-Exceptional leaders are always seeking out new ideas or leadership resources; books, websites, speakers and conferences, etc. - all in the pursuit of continuous improvement.
+Leadership motivation is often centered in providing team members with opportunities to learn and grow.
+Exceptional leaders are always seeking out new ideas or leadership resources; books, speakers and conferences, etc. - all in the pursuit of continuous improvement.

 eloquent speaking skills that make an exceptional leader.

 Keeping these seven leadership characteristics top of mind

 and striving for continuous improvement is the key to providing true leadership

 Never underestimate the importance of your role as the